tschoffelen/turbine/README.md

 # Turbine 🪭

 Entity mapping and query helpers for DynamoDB using Zod schemas and the AWS SDK v3.
-Define your table and entities once, then put, get, update, query, and scan with type-safe objects.
+Define your table and entities once, then put, get, update, and query with type-safe objects.

 - Small, direct, and type-friendly
 - Derive keys and computed fields from your data